gregmuellegger/annotatedocs/README.rst

 browser to view the documentation and have a look at the added annotations.

 .. note::
-    ``annoatedocs`` can only operate on sphinx based documentation so far.
+    ``annotatedocs`` can only operate on sphinx based documentation so far.

 Todos
 -----

 The roadmap includes adding a few more features, which are:

+* Full documentation.
 * Add an output format option to the command line tool to get an output in JSON for easier further processing.
 * Support and testing for more Python versions (mainly Python 3).